top of page

 Nothing changed in Jabez's pain-filled identity, past, and present until he threw himself sobbingly at God.
 1Chronicles 4:9,10 (NIV): Jabez was more honorable than his brothers.
 His mother had named him Jabez, saying, "I gave birth to him in pain."
 Jabez cried out to the God of Israel, "Oh, that you would bless me and enlarge my territory!
 Let your hand be with me, and keep me from harm so that I will be free from pain."
 And God granted his request.

-Peter says exactly and emphatically the same to New Testament Christians.
-1Peter 5:7 (NIV): Cast all your anxiety on him because he cares for you.
+Peter continues the crying out/pouring out/vomiting in prayer theme, saying to Christians in 1Peter 5:7 (NIV): Cast all your anxiety on him because he cares for you.

-I know, I know.
-Expressing and grieving out pain to God can be scary.
-It feels like we will die.
-It is scary to feel such pain at once.
-We feel out of control.
-Perhaps we feel we are losing our minds.
-So let me encourage you as one who has been through this cycle multiple times in almost thirty years of life in Christ...and have overcome to the other side.
-Let me encourage you as one who has walked with loved ones and counselees through this cycle multiple times...and have watched them overcome to the other side too.
+Let me encourage you as one who has been through this cycle multiple times in thirty-plus years of born-again life--and has overcome to the other side.
+Let me encourage you as one who has walked with loved ones and counselees through this cycle multiple times--and watched them overcome to the other side too.

-You will not die; that is just a feeling (Ps 118:17,18).
-Yes, the pain might feel overwhelming, but an invisible Supervisor is controlling the pain level to be no more than you can take captive and express at one time.
-He is wisely calibrating and modulating the pain level of each crying out session.
-That is good Shepherding and Fathering.
-You might feel out of control; that is just a feeling.
-You are suffering in the palm of the Father and Son and you cannot be snatched out by any amount of pain (Jn 10:28,29).
+Yes, the pain might feel overwhelming, but an invisible Supervisor is controlling the pain level to be no more than you can take captive and grieve-pray at one time.
+He carefully calibrates the pain level of each crying out session.
+Yes, you might feel out of control, but that is just a feeling.
+The truth is, you are suffering in the palm of the Father and Son and you cannot be snatched out by any amount of pain (Jn 10:28,29).

-I so treasure David because of his unique courage.
-I do not at all mean courage to face Goliath or fight many men at once or kiss death constantly.
-Even lost men and unbelieving soldiers do this.
-David wins my reverence because he always faced his pain before God.
-No one cried out like David.
+I so treasure David because of his unusual courage.
+I do not mean courage to face Goliath or fight many men at once or brush death constantly.
+Even unsaved, atheist, pagan, or demonized soldiers can have that kind of courage.
+Rather, David wins my admiration because he always faced and processed his pain in the presence of God.
+No one cried out in prayer like David.
 No one.
 Not even Job.

-David's father, mother, and brothers all rejected him (Ps 27:10, 1Sam 17:28,29).
-His mentor sought to murder him and made a national fugitive of him.
+David's father, mother, and brothers rejected him (Ps 27:10, 1Sam 17:28,29).
+His mentor sought to murder him and made him a national fugitive.
 His wife, the woman he loved and risked his life for, was given to another man while still being married to him (1Sam 25:44, 18:27).
-I could go on.
-David, however, learned an unpleasant secret to God's affections: grieving directly to Him.
-Few Christians realize this was the ultimate reason he won God over so unusually.
-Look at this sample of David's crying out, and God's intervention:
+We could go on listing David's heartbreaks, headaches, and low points.

 Pouring Out the Soul, Pouring In Healing Oil

-When pain rises and exits our being to God, a soul-changing replacement happens: healing Oil is poured in.
+When deeper pain rises and exits our soul to God, healing Oil is poured in.
 This Oil is a soothing manifestation of the Holy Spirit.
 Isaiah said the Messiah would give us the oil of joy instead of mourning (Isa 61:3).
-However, you may not know exactly how He does this.
-One of the main ways is through the process of crying out, and its equivalent phrase, "pouring out the soul".
+One of the main ways this exchange happens is through the crying out prayer process, or its equivalent phrase, "pouring out the soul".

-The Word is saying our soul must be poured out to God in prayer first, then, His healing Oil can be poured in to make that place whole.
-The more this pouring out-pouring in exchange happens, the more our soul becomes healed, cleansed, and pain-free.
+These verses are all saying our soul must be poured out to God in prayer first, then, in response, He pours in healing Oil to make that specific place whole.
+The more this pouring out-pouring in exchange happens, the more our soul becomes healed and pain-free.

 God's Supervision & Shepherding of the Process

-God is shrewdly masterful at getting to the places in our soul that need to be gotten into.
-He is the captain of the scuba divers who dredge up (trigger) our submerged pain.
+God is clever and masterful at getting to the places in our soul that need getting into.
+He is the captain of the scuba divers who probe and trigger our submerged pain.
 Only He is omniscient.
-Only He knows what is at the bottom of our waters.
-Only He knows the exact people and exact situations that can dredge up what needs to be dredged up.
-I don't.
-You don't.
+Only He knows what is at the ocean floor of our deep waters.
+Only He knows the exact people and the exact situations that can bring up what needs to be brought up.

-Because I am not omniscient, I have to trust my Father when He allows/ordains scuba divers to dredge up my pain.
-I have to trust Him when triggering people and events are providentially guided into my life.
-He is supervising and shepherding my healing.
-He is cleansing my soul-waters.
-And yours and all of His born-again children.
+Because I am not omniscient, I have to trust my Father when He allows and ordains scuba divers to do this particular work.
+I have to trust Him utterly when triggering people and events are providentially steered onto my path.
+He is supervising and managing my inner healing.
+And yours.
+And all of His born-again children who let Him.

-Trust Him by understanding the scuba divers' role.
+Trust Him by fully understanding the scuba divers' roles.
 Cry out and grieve directly to Him without holding back, until you sense the soothing Oil being poured in.
-Repeat this process as often as necessary until all the pain is expelled and God changes the season with a meaningful reward.
-Job 14:14 (NKJV): ...All the days of my hard service I will wait, till my change comes.
+Repeat this pouring out-pouring in cycle as often as necessary until God changes the season with a meaningful reward.
+Job 14:14 (NIV): …All the days of my hard service I will wait for my renewal to come.

 Other Methods of Healing

-It is important to make clear that God heals and cleanses our inner waters in a plurality of ways.
-The mechanism explained here is certainly primary, but it is not the only.
+It is important to clarify that God heals and cleanses our inner waters in a plurality of ways.
+Seeking Him vulnerably is primary and foundational, but it is not the only way God accomplishes this inner transformation.
 God heals us through heartfelt knowledge of truth (Jn 8:32, 17:17, Ps 19:7), helpful relationships (Pr 13:20), honesty and prayer with other Christians (Jas 5:16), prayer and oil by the elders (v14), miracles (Job 5:8,9, Gal 3:5), and so on.
-The more avenues of healing you engage the faster and more comprehensive your healing will be.
+The more avenues of inner healing you engage the faster and more comprehensive your healing will be.

 bottom of page